the initial number to begin the output range sequence from.

 the final exclusive number to end the output range sequence at. its value will not be in the output array.

-a positive number, dictating how large each step from the start
+a positive number, dictating how large each step from the start to the end should be.

 for safety, so that a user doesn't run into an infinite loop by providing a negative step value,